NillsF/microhack-aks-networking/README.md

 1. Ingress and HTTPS using Let's Encrypt
 2. Private Cluster
-3. NSGs and AKS
+3. NSGs, ILB and AKS
-4. Services, load balancer and internal load balancer

 To work with this hack, clone the github repository in Cloud Shell.